forrestbao/vektara/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-``vectara``, an unofficial Vectara Python SDK with CLI and GUI tools
+``vektara``, an unofficial Vectara Python SDK with CLI
 ========================================================================================

-``vectara`` (``pip install vectara``) is a Python SDK/CLI/GUI that allows you to use Vectara's semantic search and knowledge-based GenAI service to find answers to your questions from massive amounts of textual data.
+``vektara`` (``pip install vektara``) is a Python SDK/CLI/GUI that allows you to use Vectara's semantic search and knowledge-based GenAI service to find answers to your questions from massive amounts of textual data.

-Here are the resources for learning ``vectara``:
+Here are the resources for learning ``vektara``:

-* `A crash course of RAG and vectara <crash_course.html>`_.
+* `A crash course of RAG and vektara <crash_course.html>`_.
 * `Reference Manual <Vectara.html>`_.
 * `Demos <https://github.com/forrestbao/vectara-python-cli/tree/main/demos>`_.

-`vectara-python-cli` is unofficially maintained by employees and users of Vectara.
+`vektara` is unofficially maintained by employees and users of Vectara.

 Indices and tables
 -------------------